 There are four common types of wasps found in and around gardens that are frequently confused for bees.

 Yellowjackets are a carnivorous type of wash that live in a colony, and will aggressively protect their nest.
-Unlike the honey bees they can be mistaken for, a yellow jacket’s stinger is lance-like, with just a small barb at the end that does not remain stuck inside of the flesh of its intended victim.
+Unlike the honey bees they can be mistaken for, a yellow jacket’s stinger is lance-like, with just a small barb at the end that does not remain stuck inside of the flesh of its intended target.

 It is usually the worker wasp that is most commonly confused with a honey bee.
 Yellow jackets are most likely the pesky flying insects that are annoying at a picnic or around a trash can at the fair and not honey bees.
 Yellowjackets are drawn to hot dogs and hamburgers in particular.